- Find a Trail

 - Get Involved

-The Big 4 Rail Trail is a developing trail route across Boone County that will one day span 50 miles.
+The Big 4 Trail is a developing rail-trail route across Boone County that will one day span 50 miles.
 Currently, two disconnected segments of the rail-trail are open.
 The name is a reference to the Big Four Railroad, which began serving the region in 1852.
 In 1861, Abraham Lincoln traveled this route on his way to his presidential inauguration.

 This section of the Big 4 Trail—previously known as the Farm Heritage Trail—runs from Lebanon to Thorntown through a canopy of Indiana hardwoods, fields of corn and soybeans, and, at its northern end, passes over the scenic Sugar Creek on an iron bridge.
 A mural celebrating the Big 4 Trail and its railroad history can be seen under the I-65 overpass near the Lebanon trailhead.

 The short portion extending north of Thorntown, which is occasionally referred to as the Keewasakee Trail, is paved.
 Currently, an equestrian path begins at Serum Plant Road, just south of Thorntown, and parallels the trail for 4 miles with more horse-friendly segments to come.

-Future plans also include extending the trail south to a connection with the Big 4 Rail Trail in Zionsville.
+Future plans also include extending the trail south to a connection with the Big 4 Trail in Zionsville.

 The trailhead in Lebanon is located off of Sam Ralston Road.
 You can reach this trailhead by exiting Interstate 65 at State Route 32 and heading east.
 Sam Ralston Road is the first cross street; take it north past the Denny's restaurant for 0.5 mile to reach the trail.